danyaalu/whitelist-bot/README.md

 ### Using Slash Commands

+The bot will show you a dropdown with available servers based on your Discord server's configuration.

 #### Java Edition

 ```
-/whitelist java username:Notch
+/whitelist java server:[Select from dropdown] username:Notch
 ```

 The bot will:
+1. Show available Minecraft servers for your Discord server
-1. Validate the username format
+2. Validate the username format
-2. Query Mojang API to get the UUID
+3. Query Mojang API to get the UUID
-3. Check if user already has an entry
+4. Check if user already has an entry on that specific server
-4. Send whitelist command to all servers
+5. Send whitelist command to the selected server
-5. Save the data to `users.json`
+6. Save the data to `users.json`

 #### Bedrock Edition

 ```
-/whitelist bedrock gamertag:BedrockPlayer
+/whitelist bedrock server:[Select from dropdown] gamertag:BedrockPlayer
 ```

+The bot will:
+1. Show available Minecraft servers for your Discord server
+2. Validate the gamertag format
+3. Check if user already has an entry on that specific server
+4. Send Floodgate whitelist command to the selected server
+5. Save the data to `users.json`

+### Example Scenarios

+**Scenario 1: One Discord, Multiple Minecraft Servers**
+- You have a Discord server managing both Survival and Creative
+- Users can whitelist on either or both servers independently
+- User runs `/whitelist java server:Survival username:Steve`
+- Later, same user runs `/whitelist java server:Creative username:Steve`
+- User is now whitelisted on both with the same username

+**Scenario 2: Multiple Discord Servers**
+- Discord Server 1 manages Survival and Creative
+- Discord Server 2 manages a Modded server
+- Users in Server 1 only see Survival and Creative options
+- Users in Server 2 only see Modded server option
+- Same bot manages all configurations

 The bot will:
 1. Validate the gamertag format